 Do spreads and totals count in overtime?

 Depending on the sportsbook's terms and conditions, overtime is included unless stated before the game begins.
+Parlays with spread or totals for a match that went into overtime are still counted.
 Both spreads and totals have overtime.

 Totals and spreads are both excellent types of sports betting.
 But between totals vs. spreads, go for totals if you want a straightforward one.
 If you are interested in a more challenging bet, go for spreads.
 It still depends on your sports preferences.